chrisioan/TCP-Server-Client/README.md

 ## Data Server
 Source code can be found here: [dataServer.cpp](https://github.com/chrisioan/TCP-Server-Client/blob/main/src/dataServer.cpp)

+While it's not mandatory, I have created a sigaction to detect the SIGINT signal in order to perform partial cleanup.

+Initially, there is a check to verify if the program has been executed correctly.
+After that, the provided arguments are initialized, as well as the conditional variables and mutex that will be needed for accessing the execution queue (work_queue).

+Then, the program creates the thread pool (tids), which generates a specified number of worker threads equal to <thread_pool_size>.
+In an infinite while loop (while(1)), the dataServer continually accepts incoming connections and creates a new communication thread, passing the socket received from the accept as an argument.

+In the communication thread (comm_thread), a mutex is initialized, which will be used to lock each worker thread and prevent access for reading/writing on the same socket by another worker thread.
+The server needs to ensure that, during its execution, only one worker thread writes data to a client's socket at a time.

+This mutex is declared as "static" to prevent it from being destroyed when the communication thread ends (it will be destroyed by a worker thread, as described later).
+It is declared as "thread_local" to ensure that each different communication thread creates its own mutex, making it unique each time a new thread is created.

+At this point, it's worth mentioning that the execution queue contains a map with filenames as keys and their corresponding sockets as values.
+Additionally, two other auxiliary maps have been implemented to provide necessary information to the worker threads:
+1. "files_per_socket" with sockets as keys and the number of files associated with each socket as values.
+2. "sock_mtx" with sockets as keys and mutex pointers as values.

+In the communication thread, the following actions take place:
+1. The thread reads the directory name to be copied from the socket.
+2. It initializes the value of the socket in the "files_per_socket" map to 0 and sets the "sock_mtx" map entry with the previously created mutex.
+3. The recursive function "find_files" is called twice, once with a flag of 0 (count the number of files) and once with a flag of 1 (enqueue the files for execution).

+In the "find_files" function, the following actions are performed:
+1. It checks if the entry is a directory.
+If it is, the "find_files" function is recursively called with the updated path and dir_entry.
+2. If the entry is a regular file, it should be added to the execution queue.
+To achieve this, a global mutex is locked, the necessary work is performed, and then the mutex is unlocked.
+3. After locking the mutex, there is a check to see if the execution queue is full.
+If it's full, the first condition variable should wait until there is space available.
+If it's okay to add the file, the appropriate message is printed, and the file (with its associated socket) is added to the queue.
+4. After this step, if the queue is not empty, the second condition variable (for the worker thread) is signaled.

+In the communication thread, the following actions occur within an infinite while loop (while(1)):
+1. Lock the mutex.
+2. If the execution queue is empty, wait on the second condition variable until a signal is received from the communication thread calling the recursive function "find_files" ("In case the execution queue is empty, worker threads should wait until a record is available").
+3. If it's okay to proceed, acquire the first file (with its associated socket) from the queue and its corresponding mutex from the "sock_mtx" map.
+Print the appropriate message.
+4. Check if the work_queue is no longer full to signal the first condition variable (allowing a communication thread to write) and unlock the global mutex.
+5. Open the file and use fseek with appropriate arguments to determine the number of bytes in the file.
+This information will be sent as metadata to inform the remoteClient when it has finished reading a file.
+6. Lock the mutex previously acquired to prevent other worker threads from writing to the same socket.
+Decrease the file count in the "files_per_socket" map and store the updated value in a variable called "file_count."
+7. First, write the filename (which also contains the path, to be split into pieces on the remoteClient).
+8. Then, write the metadata, including the filesize and the file_count.
+File_count is necessary for the remoteClient to know when to stop, indicating that it has received all the requested files.
+9. In a while loop, read the file's contents and write them over the socket in blocks (up to <block_size> bytes per block).
+10. In between, there are reads and message exchanges between the worker thread and the remoteClient to ensure proper communication.
+11. Finally, unlock the mutex and check if "file_count" is zero.
+If it is, the socket's data must be removed from the two maps, the one end of the socket should be closed, and the mutex should be destroyed.
 <br/><br/>

 ## Remote Client
 Source code can be found here: [remoteClient.cpp](https://github.com/chrisioan/TCP-Server-Client/blob/main/src/remoteClient.cpp)

+The program's execution begins with the initialization of arguments.
+It creates a socket, connects to the dataServer, and starts writing the directory to copy.
+In an infinite while loop (while(1)), it first reads the filename (including the path).
+It then breaks down the path into segments, creating all the necessary subdirectories.
+Subsequently, it creates the file (deletes it if it already exists), reads the metadata (sending "OK" messages after receiving them), and then reads the file's contents until the filesize becomes zero.

+There is no information on the [paper](https://github.com/chrisioan/TCP-Server-Client/blob/main/hw2-spring-2022_paper.pdf) regarding reading the file's contents from the socket - whether that needs to be done block by block so my approach is to use a fixed buffer size of 512.
+If the assignment required reading in blocks, one solution could be to include the block size as metadata and adjust the buffer size accordingly after the remoteClient receives this metadata.

+Finally, if "file_count" is set to 0, the remoteClient terminates.
 <br/><br/>